klieret/AnkiPandas/.github/ISSUE_TEMPLATE.md

 First off, thanks for helping! :heart:

-To make it easier to come up with a solution, plase make sure to include
+To make it easier to come up with a solution, please make sure to include

 * Your operating system
 * A minimal working example (MWE) of code that can be used to reproduce your problem (where applicable)